ckelly314/pyisotopomer/README.md

 ## Calibrating your instrument for scrambling with pyIsotopomer:

-Here, two coefficients, $\gamma$ and $\kappa$, are used to describe scrambling in the ion source.
+Here, two coefficients, γ and κ, are used to describe scrambling in the ion source.
 This is described in further detail in [Frame and Casciotti, 2010](https://www.biogeosciences.net/7/2695/2010/).
 Below is a description of how to calculate these coefficients in pyIsotopomer.

 Run two reference gases with known 15R-alpha and 15R-beta, prepared in the same format as samples (i.e., some amount of N2O reference gas injected into a bottle of seawater or DI water that has been purged with He or N2 gas).
 Export and size-correct these data in the excel correction template, as above.